gigabytedevelopers/CometOTP/README.md

 It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code and login with the generated 6-digit code.

+This project started out as a fork of two (2) great authenticator application, the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015 and [andOTP](https://github.com/andOTP/andOTP), app written by [Jakob Nixdorf](https://github.com/flocke).
+By now almost every aspect of the app has been changed/re-written.
+>> This repository was created for a onetime reference purpose only, which was used for the full development of **CometOTP**.
+`But all credit for the original version and for starting this project still goes to Bruno and Jakob!`

 ## Features:

  * Free and Open-Source